International Financial Institution

 Primary source of global growth forecasts

 In April 2025, average US tariffs hit their highest level since 1943.
 Nine months later, the global economy is still growing.
-The IMF's January 2026 World Economic Outlook projects 3.3% global growth—slightly better than feared—as businesses rerouted supply chains, AI investment surged, and a US-China truce pulled tariffs back from their 145% peak.
+The IMF's January 2026 World Economic Outlook projects 3.3% global growth (slightly better than feared), thanks to supply-chain rerouting, surging AI investment, and a US-China truce pulling tariffs back from their 145% peak.

 No stories match your search